williamboman/telescope.nvim/README.md

 require'telescope.builtin'.help_tags{}
 ```

-Search on the helptags in each directory in the runtimepath
+Search on the helptags in each directory in the runtimepath.

 #### LSP